-Familiarize yourself with these common swindles, often targeting retirees.
+Familiarize yourself with these common swindles, which often target retirees.

 As we age, we may become more susceptible to fraudsters who make a living preying on retirees.
 This can be especially true for widows and widowers who are making decisions alone and may be particularly trusting of friendly strangers.
 In order to protect ourselves and those we love, it’s important to be aware of the most common scams older Americans fall for.

 You get an unsolicited phone call or email saying you’ve won a large prize.
 All you need to do is send money to pay for shipping, taxes or some ancillary fee.
 You send the money, but the fictional prize never arrives.

 Your grandchild calls to confess her troubles.
 Or so you think.
 It’s not uncommon for someone posing as your grandchild to call and, preying on your compassion, claim to be in a crisis situation and need money urgently.
 She may also beg you not to call her parents (which would give the scam away).